Hound Dogs

 About the Basenji

-The Basenji is a medium hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Basenji is an excellent choice for first-time dog owners.
+The Basenji is a medium hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Basenji is best matched with experienced owners.
 Typically standing 16 to 17 inches tall at the shoulder and weighing 22 to 24 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Basenji brings a distinct combination of traits that sets it apart.
 The Basenji is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Basenji loves being close to its people and forms strong bonds with every member of the household.